-- Contained within a right-of-way or a public easement; or - Capable of carrying the design runoff rate without increasing flood or erosion damages downstream or on adjacent property for the 2-year, 10-year, and 100-year storm events using the methodology provided in §502.9 of the WMO.
+- Contained within a right-of-way or a public easement; or - Capable of carrying the design runoff rate without increasing flood or erosion damages downstream or on adjacent property for the 2-year, 10-year, and 100-year storm events.

-Concentrated discharges from the development's stormwater facilities may enter a conveyance system that is not located within the right-of-way (e.g., on adjacent private property).
-In general, if the development maintains the existing drainage patterns and discharge rates, the discharge from the development will likely not cause flood or erosion damage to downstream or adjacent property.
-However, if the development modifies the existing drainage pattern or increases flow rates, the applicant must submit plans and calculations to demonstrate the discharge from the development does not cause flood or erosion damage to downstream or adjacent property.
+Concentrated discharges from the development's stormwater facilities may enter a conveyance system that is not located within a right-of-way (e.g., on adjacent private property).
+In general, if the development maintains the existing drainage patterns and discharge rates, the discharge from the development will likely not cause flood or erosion damages to downstream or adjacent property.
+However, if the development modifies the existing drainage pattern or increases flow rates, the applicant must submit plans and calculations to demonstrate the discharge from the development does not cause flood or erosion damages to downstream or adjacent property.
 The following must be considered:

-- When concentrated flow is discharged into an overland conveyance system, energy dissipation and permanent soil erosion control practices must be used; - When concentrated flow is discharged into a minor stormwater system, calculations must demonstrate that it can collect and convey stormwater runoff from the 10-year storm event by gravity, with the hydraulic grade line below the crown of the sewer; and - When concentrated flow is discharged into a major stormwater system, calculations must demonstrate that it can collect and convey the design runoff rate determined by a critical duration analysis and comply with the building protection standards described in 5.2.7.7.
+- When concentrated flow is discharged into an overland conveyance system, energy dissipation and permanent erosion control practices must be used; - When concentrated flow is discharged into a minor stormwater system, calculations must demonstrate that it can collect and convey stormwater runoff from the 10-year storm event by gravity, with the hydraulic grade line below the crown of the sewer; and - When concentrated flow is discharged into a major stormwater system, calculations must demonstrate that it can collect and convey the design runoff rate determined by a critical duration analysis and comply with the building protection standards described in 5.2.7.7.